ktsuyukusa/restaurant-app/NAVIKKO_DEPLOYMENT_GUIDE.md

 ## Overview

-This guide covers deploying the Navikko website to navikko.com using Vercel, with integrated beta testing and promotional code system.
+This guide covers deploying the Navikko website to navikko.com using Vercel, with integrated promotional code system.

 ## Architecture